Shark Week!

 A whale shark swimming in water.
 So pretty!

 And yet, many people are still very afraid of sharks, to the point that society has turned a blind eye to the fact that their populations are at risk.
-Even the writer of Jaws regrets convincing people they are scary, when really, they are one of the ocean's most amazing and important creatures.
+Even the writer of (link is external)Jaws(link is external) regrets convincing people they are scary(link is external), when really, they are one of the ocean's most amazing and important creatures.

 Want to learn more about sharks?
 Watch this video about sharks in Hawaii from AVON, one of our streaming video databases.
 (You may need to log in with your Durham Tech username and password.)

 Want to listen to a shark expert tell you cool shark facts?
-(Transcript and censored episode available on the Ologies website.)
+(Transcript and censored episode available on the Ologies website(link is external).)

 Category